 I know that I keep mentioning that wildlife is wild but I honestly worry that this is forgotten in the heat of the moment when visitors see wildlife for the first time.

 During our recent visit to Yellowstone, we saw people allow their children to hop out of their cars and run down the road to get closer to the bison.
-Small children in flip flops were running along cars to get closer to 2,000+ pound animals that are known to have an interesting temperament at times.
+Small children in flip-flops were running along cars to get closer to 2,000+ pound animals that are known to have an interesting temperament at times.
 I was honestly scared to see what was going to happen next.

 We also saw people running towards a grizzly bear and then running away from it when the bear sat up and looked at them.
-Please remember that most wildlife that is hunters have a strong instinct to chase when something runs from them.
+Please remember that most wildlife that are hunters have a strong instinct to chase when something runs from them.

 This chase instinct is not personal it is what they need to survive in the harsh environment of Yellowstone.
 They are instinctively going after a food source and you do not want to be the next target.